 Pent-up Emotions Can Have Physical Consequences

-All our suppressed emotions build up and fester in our body and this can cause physical illnesses.
+All our pent-up emotions build up and fester in our bodies, and this can cause physical illnesses.
 Yes, you read that right.

-“What we can’t express with words comes to light in the from of physical pain.”
+“What we can’t express with words comes to light in the form of physical pain.”
 Remember this sentence because it will help you when you need to talk about your feelings and thoughts.

-In this article we will tell you why emotions can make us sick, and of course, how to avoid this.
+In this article, we’ll tell you why pent-up emotions can make us sick, and of course, how to avoid this.

 The body can send us many signals even if we’re not paying attention.
-When we bottle-up our emotions for a long time, they get stacked on top of each other and this can cause physical illnesses.
+When we bottle up our emotions for a long time, they start to build up on top of each other and this can cause physical illnesses.

-Illness is a message that our body sends us so we know that we’re experiencing an emotional block, or that we need to change or get rid of some aspect in our life.
+Illness is a message that our body sends so we know that we’re experiencing an emotional block, or that we need to change or get rid of some aspect of our lives.

 When we take the wrong path, which means that we don’t speak up because we don’t want to cause an argument or talk about something that may break ties with someone, the symptoms and pain start to crop up.

 When you solve a problem, it feels as if a load has been taken off your back.
-This load that you carry is related to the feelings and the experiences you have had in the past, which you still haven’t forgiven or forgotten.
+This load that you carry is related to the feelings and experiences you’ve had in the past, which you still haven’t forgiven or forgotten.

-This organ is associated with love, but also with other emotions such as hate.
+People associate this organ with love, but also with other emotions such as hate.
 It is the center of our feelings.
 This is why heart complications can arise from being immersed in complex or hopeless situations.

-Maybe you have have gone too far with a relationship or have paid attention to things that don’t bring anything good to our life.
+Maybe you have gone too far with a relationship or paid attention to things that don’t bring anything good to your life.

 Our feet allow us to move forward, but they also give us stability.
 Moreover, they provide us with security.
 Therefore, feet problems signify that you may not feel secure, that you don’t know which route to take or how to think about the future and your projects.